 Future plans

 The EGI Accounting Repository will be developed further under EGI Engage culminating in the final release of the Accounting Repository under EGI Engage.
+This will include new batch parsers, support for additional storage systems, support for long-running virtual machines, provision of a method to extract APEL format records from non-APEL SQL databases, development of production requirements for data set usage accounting, an initial implementation of GPGPU usage accounting, and documenting of the support in the Repository for new AAI systems.

 Accounting Portal

 Introduction